 Vintage Felt Banner

-This I love!
+Looking at this gives me all kinds of warm fuzzies!
 A friend gave it to me but wasn’t sure how old it was.
 It belonged to her aunt and was never finished.

 It appears as if markings were preprinted on it in order to put it together.
 Based on the marks that are visible, it doesn’t look like there is too much left to do.